graalvm/mx/README.md

 the current version can still be loaded with the new version and vice versa), leave the major and minor versions as they are but increase the patch level.

+The version update strategy is designed to help users to detect if their `mx` version is compatible with a suite.
+Thus, changes to the code that do not affect users do not require a change in the version number.
+See the following examples.
+In these examples, by *user* we mean command line clients or `mx` extensions (for example `mx_graal-core.py`).

+- "I found a for-loop in the code that could be expressed using a map function.
+I changed it accordingly."
+This change has no influence on users.
+Thus, no version change is required!

+- "I added a new `mx` command."
+Since this function was not available to users before, old scripts will continue to work with the new version.
+New scripts, however, might not work with old versions.
+This is a minor update and requires a new minor number and a reset of the patch level.

+- "I fixed a bug that caused a wrong result of a publicly available function."
+This is a bugfix that is user visible.
+The patch level should be increased since users of old versions can expect at least the bug that was just fixed.

+- "I fixed some documentation."
+This fix has no impact on the usage of `mx` and should thus not change the version of `mx`.

+- "I fixed a function.
+The result now differs from the results before.
+A user cannot call this function."
+Since this function is invisible to the user, no version update is required.

+- "I fixed a function.
+The result now differs from the results before.
+A user could call this function."
+Since the semantics of the function changed and the function is part of the API, old scripts might not work properly anymore.
+Since this change is not backward compatible, this is a major update.

+- "I added some internal functions."
+Since the functions are internal, they have no impact on users.
+No version changed is required.

+- "I added some new commands."
+Since the commands did not change the old commands, old scripts will continue to work as expected.
+New scripts that depend on the new commands will not work with older versions of `mx`.
+Thus, we need a new minor release.

+- "I removed some commands from `mx`.
+There are alternative commands now."
+This change essentially changed the API.
+Thus, we require a new major release.

 [1]: https://wiki.openjdk.java.net/display/Graal/Instructions